HandsOnDataViz/book/docs/HandsOnDataViz.md

 separated, grouped, and stacked bar charts in Google Sheets:

 -   Obesity in the US (by US CDC, and StateOfObesity.org project)
--   High-Caolorie Fast-Food Items
+-   High-Calorie Fast-Food Items
 -   Global Database on Body Mass Index by World Health Organization

 You will need a Google account (it’s free).

+TODO: Decide whether to apply conditional formatting to make the statement below appear only in the web edition of the book.

-If this is an e-book, you should be able to interact with the charts in this tutorial.
-Hover over data points to see tooltips with additional data.
+In the web version of this book, you can interact with charts by hovering over data points to see tooltips with additional data.

 ### Grouped Column and Bar Charts